Applies to England

 Panels can decide to hear appeals in different ways.
 It can either:

-- Decide to hear both the admission authority’s case for refusing admission (Part 1) and your case for appeal (Part 2) one after another and then make their decision on whether to uphold the appeal once the hearing has concluded.
+- Decide to hear both the admission authority’s case for refusing admission (stage 1) and your case for appeal (stage 2) one after another and then make their decision on whether to uphold the appeal once the hearing has concluded.

 Before the actual hearing, you will receive information about what will happen on the day.